Skip to content

 Financial assessment

 A discussion that your council may have with you to work out how much you can afford to pay towards the care and support you need.
 It involves looking at your income, savings and individual circumstances.
 This will take place after an assessment of your care and support needs.
+Visit our Financial Assessment page for more information.

 First contact

 The first time you get in touch with the care system through your local council and begin the process of assessment.
+Visit our Introduction to Adult Social Care page.

 Fluctuating needs

 Care and support needs that change over time, or that vary from day to day.
-The Care Act 2014 says that councils should ask, as part of your assessment, how your needs vary, and should look at you over a long enough period of time to get a complete picture of your needs.
+The Care Act 2014 says that councils should ask, as part of your assessment, how your needs vary.
+They should look at you over a long enough period of time to get a complete picture of your needs.
 If you have fluctuating needs, your care plan or support plan should say what you want to happen if you have a sudden change or an emergency.

 Holistic care